-The Civil Service Act (§ 26) provides for a slightly shorter but practically identical provision for exemption: "The Civil Service Center may exempt a civilian servant who is unfit for performing civilian service in full or for a fixed period of time."
+The Civil Service Act (§ 26) provides for a slightly shorter but practically identical provision for exemption: "The Non-military Service Center may exempt a civilian servant who is unfit for performing civilian service in full or for a fixed period of time."
 The law also states that "the assessment of health status and the determination of eligibility for service must be consistent with those required to perform military service" (Article 23), which means that the criteria for exemption must be the same in both.
-Excemption from civilian service may also be granted for good in peacetime or for a maximum period of three years.
+Exemption from civilian service may also be granted for good in peacetime or for a maximum period of three years.
 The age limit of 25 years for temporary release under the same conditions as in the military service also applies to civil service (but only to those who have undergone all compulsory checks and who have never been found eligible).

 Under current law, the military grants exemption only for peacetime, and the exemptions automatically granted during the wartime are no longer known.
 In principle, therefore, it is possible that those released from the military service in peacetime would be found eligible for service during the crisis and ordered to serve in the army.
-On the other hand, those have applied for and were dismissed from the civilian service are not obliged to serve in the army under any circumstances.
-However, they could, by law, to be assigned to civilian duties under civilian authority during the war, as were other civilian servants.
+On the other hand, those who have applied for and were dismissed from the civilian service are not obliged to serve in the army under any circumstances.
+However, they could, by law, be assigned to civilian duties under civilian authority during the war, as were other civilian servants.

 According to the law, it might be expected that the criteria for granting the exemption would still be relatively stringent.
 However, their practical application is another matter, and in recent years it has become much looser than before.
-The number of people released today is almost double than it was before current Military and Civil Service Law, which came into force in early 2008.
+The number of people released today is almost double than it was before the current Military and Civil Service Law, which came into force in early 2008.

 How do I apply for exemption?

 Exemption may be granted at call up or at any time after it.
-In practice, the simplest way to obtain an exemption is to obtain a medical statement in favor of an exemption from a "civilian doctor" (either from a health center or private) and submit it to the call up committee, then to deliver it to the army regional office or to the Lapinjärvi Civilian Service Center for those who are applied for the civilian service.
+In practice, the simplest way to obtain an exemption is to obtain a medical statement in favor of an exemption from a "civilian doctor" (either from a health center or private) and submit it to the call up committee, then to deliver it to the army regional office or to the Lapinjärvi Non-military Service Center for those who are applied for the civilian service.
 The simplest way is if you are able to submit your medical report to the call-up and get an exemption there.
 In this case, you will never find yourself worthy of service, but even after your call-up, you can still do it.
-The final decision on the release shall be made by the call-up Committee or the army regional office or the Civilian Service Center.
+The final decision on the release shall be made by the call-up Committee or the army regional office or the Non-military Service Center.

-As general rule, those who have given a favorable statement for the exemption shall be exempted, but not necessarily.
-If you are applying for an exemption from civilian service, it is a good idea to have statement in your medical report that you are also in favor of an exemption from civilian service (or at least all military service).
+As a general rule, those who have given a favorable statement for the exemption shall be exempted, but not necessarily.
+If you are applying for an exemption from civilian service, it is a good idea to have a statement in your medical report that you are also in favor of an exemption from civilian service (or at least all military service).
 However, this is not necessary as the criteria for release must be the same for civilian service than for military service.

 The statement in favor for exemption must be based on a medical diagnosis defined as the basis for exemption.
 There are thousands of different diagnoses and they are listed in the army health check guide.
 The code also applies to civilian service applicants.